Michael-mm409/University-Marks-Manager/docs/installation.md

 - Ensure you are using Python 3.11 or higher: `python --version`
 - For Docker issues, ensure the Docker daemon is running and you have sufficient permissions
-- If you encounter database connection errors, check your `DATABASE_URL` environment variable
+- If you encounter database connection errors, check your `DATABASE_URL` environment variable (Postgres in Docker, SQLite fallback otherwise)
 - For framework or deployment questions, refer to FastAPI docs: https://fastapi.tiangolo.com/
 - If you encounter missing module errors, confirm dependencies are installed in the active environment

 - To exit the virtual environment, use `deactivate`.
-- For development or testing instructions, see [Testing Guide](TESTING.md).
+- For theming CSS, Tailwind builds `static/css/tailwind.css`.
+If you customize, see Tailwind instructions in `docs/configuration.md`.